I’m an Actress / Singer, who also writes, produces and directs projects that I love.

 News & Press

-I’ve been writing for MOSH.Opinions.
+I also got the great opportunity to write for MOSH.Opinions.
 Sign-up and explore MOSH., a platform where Artists, Brands and Causes can come together with their Fans or Customers to directly engage and build stronger relationships.

 Here’s an article, published by Hispanic News Online, Latin Heat and Subversify, Donald Trump Hosts SNL & Hollywood says F**K You to Latinos